 This Easy Southern Succotash is a down home vegetable filled side dish packed with freshness and flavor.
-Lima beans, fresh corn, and cherry tomatoes are sauteed in bacon drippings with fragrant seasonings, sweet Vidalia onion and red bell pepper.
+It features lima beans, fresh corn, and cherry tomatoes sautéed in bacon drippings with fragrant seasonings along with sweet Vidalia onion and red bell pepper.
 Succotash doesn’t have to be served as a side dish, it can become the centerpiece of the meal when spooned over a piece of hot buttered cornbread or rice, making a hearty and budget friendly dish come to life.

 Succotash is one of those simple dishes often associated with garden season in the South.
 While it’s roots aren’t inherently Southern, variations featuring okra make it ours to enjoy.
 I’ve read that during the Great Depression succotash became popular as it was tummy filling and inexpensive to make.
 Funny enough, I love it for those very same reasons today.
 Typically, those who grow their own produce would begin this dish with home grown lima beans putting their gardening bounty to good use.
 For those of us who don’t grow our own, frozen lima beans work like a charm.